-Seeing a film as a family is a cherished pastime.
-But most theaters cater to the likes and sensibilities of adults and forget that little ones need some lovin’ too.
-We discovered the best family-friendly theaters around town that get two thumbs up from both parents and kids alike.
+While most theaters cater to the likes and sensibilities of adults, we discovered the best family-friendly theaters around town that get two thumbs up from both parents and kids alike.
 Follow us along as we review local theaters rated ‘G’ for great!

 photo: Eunice L. via Yelp